Treeway7/3DSModdingEngineersHandbook/content/docs/Appendix/Using The Terminal.md

 ## Conclusion

 There are many other built-in commands.
-Don't forget to Google if you need more information!
+Don't forget to use Google if you need more information!